Neuroscience explains why no one likes being told!

 There are more possible neural connections in your brain than there are atoms in the universe

 Neuroscience has identified that when we “tell”, we are operating from our own brain’s “map of the world”, not our client’s.
-What makes sense in our world may make little sense in theirs.
-Through being asked questions you are required to use your own “thinking” to answer, which creates new neural connections in your brain.
-Your emotional brain will be engaged and you will be keen to find out more about the latest phone they’re recommending and figure out if there are benefits to buying it for yourself!
+What makes sense in our world may make little in theirs.
+Through being asked questions you’re required to use your own “thinking” to answer, which creates new neural connections in your brain.
+Your emotional brain will be switched on and you’ll be interested to find out more about this latest phone they’re recommending and figure out if there are benefits to buying it for yourself!

 People put up barriers when they’re being “told”